lukensmall/pkg_ping/README.md

 It automatically discovers whether you are running a release vs a current or beta snapshot!

-It will precache your dns server by running "dig".
+It will precache your dns server by looking up the mirror's ip addresses.
 This way, there is no inconsistency between runs after your dns cache is updated.

 This program should work on OpenBSD versions 6.4+ (Up to 6.6 as of this writing) and won't compile for earlier versions.

 It uses several commandline options:

+-6 causes only ipv6 compatible mirrors to be returned.

 -d causes DNS caching to be skipped.